All news

 When a city loses its cultural identity, its music, its history, its neighborhoods, it loses something no school budget can replace.
 The Go-Go Museum exists to prevent exactly that.
 A lottery partnership that puts money and visibility behind cultural preservation is doing something most people don't expect from a gaming organization.

-The DC Lottery already works with the DC Chamber of Commerce, Monumental Sports & Entertainment, DC United, the Washington Commanders, and several of the Mayor's community affairs offices.
+The District of Columbia Lottery already works with the DC Chamber of Commerce, Monumental Sports & Entertainment, DC United, the Washington Commanders, and several of the Mayor's community affairs offices.
 The Go-Go Museum fits that mission.

 Lotteries and culture: a pattern worth watching